Nmnjainsite/Adarsh-Balak-Project/README.md

 [MCU Quiz](https://replit.com/@NamanJain48/MCU-QUIZ#index.js)

-* This quiz have questions related to MCU
+* This quiz has questions related to MCU
 * I have used readlinesync package for make an interaction with user.

  [How well do you know me?](https://replit.com/@NamanJain48/namanquiz#index.js)